Jo-Wilfried Tsonga: 2013: French Open semifinal, 10th title

-2014: Hopman Cup champion, 2nd Masters title, 2nd Davis Cup final
+2014: Hopman Cup champion, 2nd Masters title

-Tsonga started his season winning the Hopman Cup with compatriot Alize Cornet.
+Tsonga started his season winning the Hopman Cup with compatriot Alizé Cornet.

 In the fourth round of the 2014 Australian Open, he lost to longtime friend and rival Roger Federer in straight sets, despite not dropping a set in the first three rounds.
 Tsonga's next tournament was the Rotterdam Open.
 He reached the second round before falling to Marin Čilić in two tight sets.
 Tsonga reached the final of 2014 Open 13 losing to Ernest Gulbis.
 At the 2014 Dubai Tennis Championships, he was defeated by Tomáš Berdych.
 At the 2014 Indian Wells Masters, he suffered a first round exit against Julien Benneteau.
 He was defeated by Andy Murray in the fourth round of the 2014 Sony Open Tennis.

 Tsonga reach in the quarterfinals of the 2014 Monte-Carlo Rolex Masters but was defeated by Roger Federer.
 He was defeated by Santiago Giraldo in the second round of the 2014 Mutua Madrid Open in straight sets.
 He was defeated by Milos Raonic for the first time in three meetings at the Rome Masters third round.
-In French Open, he made to the fourth round, losing to Novak Djokovic in straight sets (6–1, 6–4, 6–1).
+In French Open, he made to the fourth round, losing to Novak Djokovic in straight sets.

 Tsonga began his grass court season by reaching the 3rd round of the 2014 Aegon Championships.
 He was stunned by Marinko Matosevic in straight sets.
 He then advanced to the fourth round of Wimbledon after a tricky first and second round against Jürgen Melzer and Sam Querrey, both taking him to 5 sets.
 He fell to two-time champion and longstanding rival Novak Djokovic in straight sets.

 Tsonga showed excellent form in Toronto, winning his second Masters title by defeating Roger Federer in straight sets.
 Tsonga won the crown capturing four wins over top-10 players, a first at a Masters-1000 event in twelve years.
 Impressively, Tsonga defeated three of the Big Four in a single tournament, capturing victories over Novak Djokovic in the third round, Andy Murray in the quarterfinals, and Federer in the final.
 His semi-final win was against Wimbledon semi-finalist Grigor Dimitrov.
 He was beaten by Andy Murray in the fourth round of 2014 US Open in straight sets.

 After that, Tsonga was instrumental in driving the French Davis Cup team into the finals of the 2014 Davis Cup by winning both his singles and doubles matches.
-He was given the top seed at the Moselle Open at Metz, France where he opened his bid for a third title at the tournament by winning in straight sets against Gilles Müller.
-He was then defeated by David Goffin in the quarterfinals.
+At the Moselle Open at Metz, he won in straight sets against Gilles Müller but was defeated by David Goffin in the quarterfinals.